-Box 1a.
-Shows total ordinary dividends that are taxable.
-Include this amount on the "Ordinary dividends" line of 1040 or 1040-SR. Also, report it on Schedule B (1040 or 1040-SR), if required.
+Box 1a, Shows total ordinary dividends that are taxable.
+Include this amount on the "Ordinary dividends" line of Form 1040 or 1040-SR, Also, report it on Schedule B (Form 1040), if required.

 Box 1b.
 Shows the portion of the amount in box 1a that may be eligible for reduced capital gains rates.
 See the Instructions for Forms 1040 and 1040-SR for how to determine this amount and where to report.